Lrodriguez310/LuisBookStore2/README.txt

 28 10 2022 1040

+to wwwroot > replace the existing bootstrap.css found in: lib > bootstrap > dist > css

+to wwwroot > replace the existing site.css file found in the main css folder to Views > Shared > _Layout.cshtml, change the file name from bootstrap.min.css to bootstrap.css Change the nav class from navbar-light to navbar dark and bg-white to bg-primary Line 23 - remove text-dark
+Add additional properties to the footer class

 took out all dark text and added white text and then went to footer and adjusted its properties. with white text and background being the primary as the nav bar bootstrap

 29 10 2022  1141